 Ways to Celebrate Being a Green Witch

 Outdoor activities will be especially satisfying!
 Hiking, foraging, gardening, earthing, and meditating outdoors will help to quiet your mind, especially if you’re able to travel far enough away from civilization to escape from the constant noise and hubbub.
-Being in the middle of nature unable to hear sirens, cars, honking, conversations, construction, may be a remedy you didn’t realize you needed.
+Being in the middle of nature unable to hear sirens, cars, honking, conversations, and construction may be a remedy you didn’t realize you needed.

 Honoring the Wheel of the Year celebrations as well as lunar cycles allows green witches to stay in tune with the seasonal shifts and activities of Mother Earth.
 Winter is a time for sleep and restoration.
 Spring brings rebirth and new beginnings.
 Summer is a time of light and fulfillment.
 Autumn reaps the benefits of your hard work and positive manifestations while winding down to reevaluate new goals and rest again as winter returns.